Just a Shadow

 "Just a Shadow" is a song by Scottish rock band Big Country on their 1984 album Steeltown.
 It was released as a single on 19 January 1985 and peaked at number 26 on the UK Singles Chart.

 Critical reception

-On its release, Mike Gardiner of Record Mirror was critical of the song, describing it as a "mediocre album track".
+On its release, Malcolm Dome of Kerrang! called it "sheer bliss on a social treadmill" and added, "Now this brings a beam to my cat's eyes.
+Big Country are inspirational as far as I'm concerned.
+They could record a version of 'Metal Thrashing Mad' and make it sound awesome."
+Mike Gardiner of Record Mirror was critical of the song, describing it as a "mediocre album track".
 He wrote, "The soaring guitars sound like their wings have been clipped and the chest the chorus is trying to swell probably has punctured lungs."